-SaskPower signs solar project deals with First Nations group
+SaskPower signs solar project deal with First Nations group

 REGINA — SaskPower has inked two power purchase agreements for two 10-megawatt (MW) solar projects with the First Nations Power Authority (FNPA).